fiskaltrust/faq/qna/DE-certified-online-TSE-EN.md

 ## Question
-Is there any certified online TSE available for germany?
+Is there any certified Cloud TSE available for Germany?

 ## Metadata tags
 lang-en, market-de, middleware, PosCreator, PosDealer, Consultant